freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/how-to-use-package.json-the-core-of-any-node.js-project-or-npm-package.md

 **Note:** Remember that you’re writing JSON, so all field names must use double-quotes (") and be separated with a comma (,).

+If you are using Gitpod, make sure the app is running and the preview window is open.
+Copy the preview window's URL and paste it into the Solution Link input below.

 # --hints--

 `package.json` should have a valid "author" key